Alaa8884/Rent-car-services/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# Rent Car Services Website

+## About Project
+Developed a complex, scalable frontend for a rental car platform.
+Leveraged React to build a dynamic and responsive user interface, enabling users to seamlessly filter, select, and customize their rental experience.

 Currently, two official plugins are available: